absinthe0223/guide/Operating-Model/Budgeting.md

 ## Expense Policy

-- If it costs under $500 and it makes sense to you, just spend it.
+- If it costs under $100 and it makes sense to you, just spend it.
   - No need to get approval.
-People need to get their work done and should feel empowered to spend under $500 to do so.
+People need to get their work done and should feel empowered to spend under $100 to do so.
-  - Bill it with Expensify.
+  - Bill it by going to the Google Doc expense form, copying it, filling it out, and sending it to Liz.
-- If it costs more than $500, get approval from the Lead Link of your circle.
+- If it costs more than $100, get approval from the Lead Link of your circle.
-- If it is a recurring expense then as long as it is under $500 per year then no need for approval.
+- If it is a recurring expense then as long as it is under $400 per year then no need for approval.